-These past few weeks I have been reading and rereading poems from two contemporary poets of note, Terrance Hayes and Jericho Brown.
+In recent weeks I have been rereading poems from two contemporary poets of note, Terrance Hayes and Jericho Brown.
 Both Hayes’ book, American Sonnet for My Past and Future Assassin, and Brown’s, The Tradition, mix personal poetry with political, specifically living as a black man in post-Obama America.

 For the curious, here are two poems, one each by Brown and Hayes:

 She never knew one of us from another, so my brothers and I grew up fighting

 Over our mother’s mind